sanskrit/learnsanskrit.org/content/guide/verbs-1/special-tense-moods.md

 different {dfn verb classes}.
 Each verb class has its own characteristic change.

-In this topic, we will learn about verb classes and the four tense-moods that use them.
+In this topic, we will learn about verb classes and the four special tense-moods that use them.

 {h Review}